ruiying-ocean/cgeniepy/publication/paper.md

 # Acknowledgements
-R.Y. acknowledge the funding from China Scholarship Council (202006380070).
+R.Y. acknowledges the funding from China Scholarship Council (202006380070).
 R.Y. also thanks Shao Jun for his suggestions on the package.

 # References